shipsimfan/Rummikub/README.md

 A 3 player rummikub implementation for COMP 4004.

 ## Description
 Three players connect to a central server.
 Each player plays turns of rummikub in a turn based game until one player runs out of tiles in their hand.
-At the end of the game, the winner is awarded the total of the other players hands in points, and each other player loses their hands total in points. \
+At the end of the game, the winner gets zero points and each other player loses their hands total in points.

 ## Tests
 Junit tests are used to check game functionality.
+To run them, create a JUnit 4 run configuration in eclipse containing the tests you wish to run.

 ## Running
 Clone the [git repository](https://github.com/shipsimfan/Rummikub.git) and import it into eclipse.